devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - When you enable versioning the existing object have the version value to null.
 -SSE-S3 uses strong multi-factor encryption.
 Amazon S3 encrypts each object with a unique key.
 As an additional safeguard, it encrypts the key itself with a master key that it rotates regularly.
 Uses AES-256 to encrypt your data.
 - With SSE-KMS, you can also enable S3 Bucket Keys to decrease request traffic from Amazon S3 to AWS KMS and reduce the cost of encryption.
+- You can use `sync` comand to synchronize the data in your on-premises server and in AWS.
+Executing another `sync` only uploads the "delta" or in other words, the "difference" in the subset.
+- Glacier doesn't have a built-in search function to help you retrieve the data, you can use another service like DynamoDB to associate archive ID with the search metadata.
+- To grant access to an AWS KMS-encrypted bucket in Account A to a user in Account B, you must have these permissions in place:
+  - The bucket policy in Account A must grant access to Account B.
+  - The AWS KMS key policy in Account A must grant access to the user in Account B.
+  - The IAM policy in Account B must grant user access to the bucket and the AWS KMS key in Account A.

 ## DynamoDB

 - Amazon DynamoDB global tables provide you with a fully managed, multi-region and multi-active database.
 - DynamoDB Accelerator is used for caching requests if you need response times in microseconds.
 - Amazon DynamoDB Time to Live (TTL) allows you to define a per-item timestamp to determine when an item is no longer needed.
 Shortly after the date and time of the specified timestamp, DynamoDB deletes the item from your table without consuming any write throughput.
 TTL is provided at no extra cost as a means to reduce stored data volumes by retaining only the items that remain current for your workload’s needs.
+- You can purchase reserved capacity in advance to lower the costs of running your DynamoDB instance.

 ## Kinesis